-PURE GOLD - 24K gold is 100% pure gold, it is rich yellow and color and because of its purity, is way too soft to be used as jewelry.
-So what do we do to make it durable?
+PURE GOLD - Gold is a SOFT, yellow metal.
+24K gold is 100% pure gold, it is rich in color and and because of its purity, is way too soft to be used as jewelry.
+In fact, it's so soft and flexible it can even be stretched or used in embroidery.
+But we know that as jewelry, it's quite hard.
+So what do we do to make it durable enough for daily use?
 Jewelers mix different metals and create a strong, gorgeous and long wearing masterpiece.
-14K is probably the most common gold for jewelry.
+14K is probably the most common gold used for jewelry.
 It contains 58% gold.

 Let's talk color.
-If all gold starts as pure gold, then all the alternative colors from the metals that are mixed with them to give their color.
+If all gold starts as pure yellowish, golden, then all the alternative colors come from the metals that are mixed with them to give their color.

-Yellow Gold: Silver, copper and Zinc are the metal alloys added to give 14K its distinctive color.
+Yellow Gold: Silver, copper and Zinc are the metal alloys added to give 14K its distinctive color; and durablilty.

-Rose Gold: Silver, copper and zinc alloys are added, but the ratios are different.
-If more copper is added, that warmer, pinkier color appears.
+Rose Gold: Silver, copper and zinc alloys are added, but the ratios are ddifferent.
+If more copper is added, that warmer, pinker color appears.